Understanding: Music Clubs #2 – The Eagles, Mariah Carey

 Daydream – 10.000.000 – 7,662,600

-If we ignore MTV Unplugged which hasn’t been certified since forever, all albums scanned clearly less copies than their certified units, all except Merry Christmas.
+If we ignore MTV Unplugged which hasn’t been certified since forever, all albums except Merry Christmas scanned clearly less copies than their certified units.
 Why?
-Of course, we need to consider possible Columbia House sales.
+Of course, we need to consider potential Columbia House sales.
 Where they available at that avenue?
-Below is the list of Mariah Carey albums listed at Columbia House catalog in 1997.
+Below is the list of Mariah Carey albums listed inside the catalog of Columbia House in 1997.

 137786 : $16.98 : MARIAH CAREY : DAYDREAM